screen¶

 phu screen --input-contigs your_contigs.fasta your_protein_family.hmm

-How it works
+How it works¶

-The screen command follows four main steps:
+The screen command follows four main steps with several optional enhancements:

-First, it predicts all possible proteins from your DNA contigs using a tool called pyrodigal.
-This step also translates your DNA sequences into protein sequences, creating names like contig123|gene1, contig123|gene2, and so on.
+First, it predicts all possible proteins from your DNA contigs using pyrodigal (for standard microbial genes) or pyrodigal-gv (for viral genes when available).
+This step translates your DNA sequences into protein sequences, creating names like contig123|gene1

-Using Multiple HMMs
+Using Multiple HMMs¶

 When you provide multiple HMM files, you need to decide how strict you want to be about matches.
 There are three ways to combine results:

 Any mode (the default) keeps contigs that match at least one model.
 Important detail: when a single contig matches multiple models, "any" preserves the best hit per model (rather than selecting only one overall best hit).
-As a result a contig that matches model A and model B will yield one protein for A and one protein for B (subject to --top-per-contig).
-This is useful when you want a representative protein per matched model from each contig.
+As a result a contig that matches model A and model B will yield one protein for A and one protein for B (subject to --top-per-contig

 All mode only keeps contigs that match every single HMM you provided.
 This is very strict and useful when you need complete sets of proteins.
 For instance, if you're looking for complete viral genomes that must have all four proteins (capsid, portal, primase, and terminase), you would use "all" mode.